 - Once burgers are cooked on one side, flip them over and put a slice of American cheese on each patty.

-- Spread one tablespoon of your condiment of choice on both sides of burger buns.
+- Spread one tablespoon of your condiment of choice on both sides of the hamburger buns.

 - Put tomatoes, onions, and lettuce on the patty.